KaiyiZhao/CZImageEditor/README.md

   * **localizationPrefix**: A prefix string that attached to all text shown on the screen.
   * **actionWhenConfirm**: An optional clousure that excutes when user confirm the changes to the image.

+### Keep track of changes
+This editor uses a struct called `ImageEditorParameters` to keep track of the changes made to the image, so users get chance to revert the changes them made.
+You should create and keep this struct along with the `CZImageEditor` when you use this editor.

 ### Example
 The following example shows a typcial scenario of how this editor should be used in your code.